Gloria Reinhardt Majerus, Driver Coordinator

 Janet Carillo, Community Representative

 Mrs. Janet Carrillo joined the City of North Port, Florida in September 2016 as the Social Services Manager.
-She oversees the North Port Family Services and Community Education Center which houses 10 nonprofit and government service agencies, as well as the City?s social services division.
+She oversees the North Port Family Services and Community Education Center which houses 10 nonprofit and government service agencies, as well as the City's social services division.
 Prior to joining the City of North Port, Mrs. Carrillo was employed with the City of Fayetteville, Arkansas as their Community Resources Administrator.
 In that role, she administered transitional and permanent supportive housing programs, and was responsible for the oversight of their low-income transportation and redevelopment assistance.
 For the past 9 years she has been working with low to moderate income individuals experiencing homelessness.
 As an advocate for those in need, she is aware of the complex issues that affect families and individuals specifically access to affordable health care, education, transportation, a proper mental health diagnosis, and affordable housing to name a few.
-As a resident of North Port and as the Social Services Manager for the City of North Port, Mrs. Carrillo can identify community gaps and address those issues with a collaborative and cohesive approach.
+As a resident of North Port and as the Social Services Manager for the City of North Port, Mrs. Carrillo is able to identify community gaps and address those issues with a collaborative and cohesive approach.
 Originally from California she now resides in North Port after moving from Arkansas with her husband, son and daughter.